 GEORGETTE DOUWMA / SCIENCE PHOTO LIBRARY GEORGETTE DOUWMA / SCIENCE PHOTO LIBRARY

-Coral hind (Cephalopholis miniata) on a coral reef, with a blueline cleanerfish (Labroides dimidiatus, small blue fish).
+Coral hind (Cephalopholis miniata) on a coral reef, with a small cleaner wrasse (blue, lower left).
 The coral hind is a type of grouper.
 It is a predator, feeding mainly on small shoaling fish.
 It can reach a length of around 40 centimetres.
 Cleaner fish have a symbiotic (mutually beneficial) relationship with their host fish: the fish remove harmful parasites from the fish's body and in return are allowed to feed unharmed.
-Photographed in the Red Sea off Egypt.
+Photographed off the Solomon Islands.

 Model release not available.
 Property release not required.